Estimated reading time: 9 minutes

 The seed is planted in the heart.

-In Esther chapter 3, Mordecai gave Esther some not-so-good news.
+In Esther chapter 3, cousin Mordecai gave Esther some not-so-good news.
 All the Jews would be killed in 11 months.
 Her life would not likely be spared.
 Then, he challenged her with the message that she was in the God-chosen place to do something about the peril facing herself, her family, and her people.
-God placed this on her heart.
+God confirmed this in her heart so she took action.

-Esther prayed about this for 3 days, calling other Jews to pray with her.
+Esther prayed about what she needed to do for 3 days, calling other Jews to pray with her.
 She needed God’s guidance about what to do next.
 Before she approached the king of Persia about this, Esther needed God to be with her as she did her part (which was to speak to the king).
 And, she needed God to do His part in directing the heart and mind of the king to receive her.
 Those are the two aspects of trusting God.

 Learning to live dependently on our God is not a matter of doing whatever you ethically and honorably can while trusting the rest to God.
 No. When God places something in your heart to do, especially when it involves someone else and situations over which you have no control, you must trust God to lead you in what you choose to do.
 You want to do your part His way, not your own way or the world’s way.